close-dev-team/mobile-close-channel-sdk-ios/README.md

     let name = "mieke"
 }

-class YourClass {
+class AppDelegate: UIResponder, UIApplicationDelegate {
+  let closeChannelController = CloseChannelController.sharedInstance

+  func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
     let appUser = YourUserProvider.appUser()
     closeChannelController.registerUser(uniqueId: appUser.id,
                                         nickname: appUser.name) { closeUserId in
         // The returned closeUserId is a unique identifier that Close uses to identify users.
 You can store
         // it for later use.
     } failure: { error in
         print("Failed to register user: \(error.code) \(error.message)")
+    }
   }
 }
 ```